Severe Weather Statement issued for Albemarle by NWS - NewsBreak

 Severe Weather Statement issued for Albemarle by NWS

 Effective: 2021-08-31 19:35:00 EDT Expires: 2021-09-01 03:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Tornadoes are extremely difficult to see and confirm at night.
-Do not wait to see or hear the tornado.
-TAKE COVER NOW!
-Target Area: Albemarle A TORNADO WARNING REMAINS IN EFFECT UNTIL 1130 PM EDT FOR SOUTH CENTRAL ALBEMARLE COUNTY At 1110 PM EDT, a severe thunderstorm capable of producing a tornado was located near Schuyler, or 14 miles southwest of Charlottesville, moving northeast at 25 mph.
+Target Area: Albemarle A TORNADO WARNING REMAINS IN EFFECT UNTIL 1115 PM EDT FOR EAST CENTRAL NELSON AND SOUTHWESTERN ALBEMARLE COUNTIES At 1059 PM EDT, a severe thunderstorm capable of producing a tornado was located over Schuyler, or 18 miles southwest of Charlottesville, moving north at 25 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...For those in the direct path of a tornado touchdown, flying debris will be dangerous to those caught without shelter.
 Damage to roofs, siding, and windows may occur.
 Mobile homes may be damaged or destroyed.
 Tree damage is likely.
-Locations impacted include Esmont, Glendower, Keene, Alberene and Damon.
+Locations impacted include Schuyler.
 TORNADO...RADAR INDICATED MAX HAIL SIZE...0.00 INalerts.weather.gov

 Comments / 0